openrndr/openrndr/CONTRIBUTING.md

 4. Generate the API website locally to verify your changes look correct by running the following
    command: `./gradlew dokkaHtmlMultiModule -Dorg.gradle.jvmargs=-Xmx1536M`.
 This will create the html documentation under `build/dokka/htmlMultiModule/`.
 5. Open the `build/dokka/htmlMultiModule/index.html` in your web browser.
-If something looks off tweak your comments.
+If something looks off, tweak your comments.
 6. To continue improving the API go back to step 3, otherwise send a Pull Requests from your fork.